Drivinger/DEMon-Pi/experiments/emulation-exp/README.md

 ### 4. Create Demon Nodes

-Once `monitoring_exp.py` is running, it will create a specified range of Demon nodes and start Demon instances in each of them.
+Once `monitoring_exp.py` is running, it will create the specified range of Demon nodes and start Demon instances in each of them.
+If not specified each run will end when converged till all combinations of the configured parameters are tested.
+When done, all docker container will be deleted.

-### 5. Monitor and Manage Experiments

-Observe the behavior and performance of your Demon instances during the experiments.
-Adjust parameters as needed in the `config.ini` file to optimize performance.

-### 6. Cleanup After Experiments

-After completing all experiments, the script will automatically delete all created nodes and provide a success message.